ScaledAgileDevOps/SADMF/content/Roles/_index.md

 ## Review Board Review Board (RBRB)

+The RBRB is responsible for reviewing the work of the [Enterprise Architecture Review Board](#enterprise-architecture-review-board-earb) and the [Change Rejection or Acceptance Party](#change-rejection-or-acceptance-party-crap).
+The RBRB will meet every 3 weeks to review and reject any decisions made by the EARB and CRAP.
+The members of the
-To ensure that all decisions made by the [EARB](#enterprise-architecture-review-board-earb) and the [COB](#change-oversight-board-cob) align with fleet standards, the RBRB will perform a final review of all architecture decisions and change approvals.
-The members of the RBRB must come from areas as far removed from the work as possible to maintain objectivity.
+RBRB must come from areas as far removed from the work as possible to maintain objectivity.

 ## Source Management Team (SMT)

-To improve [Code Engineer](#code-engineer-ce) productivity by reducing the work required for integrating changes, we introduce the Source Management Team.
+To improve [Code Engineer](#code-engineer-ce) productivity by reducing the work required to integrate changes, we introduce the Source Management Team.
 The SMT is responsible for authorizing new [feature branches](/practices/#fractal-based-development), creating the branches, and merging the complete branches from each [Code Engineer](#code-engineer-ce) into the Conflict Arbitration branch.
 They will then resolve all conflicts for the